Danie10/gadgeteerza-homeassistant/README.md

 * Integration with Geyserwise hot water cylinder heating - no comms so may need a Geyserwise Max IoT device instead
 * Integration with Texecom burglar alarm system if possible
 * Our Groceries shopping lists are showing and working now, but filtering on specific lists seems broken upstream
-* Tweak time left on batteries to rather use current AC inverter load, than the small default 8 Amps I had set it to now.
-This will be more realistic, based on the current loads on the inverter (not battery current)
+* Convert template sensors code format to newer format
 * Possible time left to full charge gauge

 ## Time Left on Battery Calculations
-Just for interest this is how I've done the basic calculation, based on the Balancell battery pack having a 206 Ah capacity at full ie. 100% SOC:
+Just for interest this is how I've done the basic calculation, based on the Balancell battery pack having a 206 Ah max rated capacity at full ie. 100% SOC:
-* Hours left = SOC% multiplied by 206 Ah and then divided by Battery Current in Amps (yes battery current varies but it recalculates on current usage)
+* Hours left = SOC% multiplied by Max Rated Capacity and then divided by Battery Current draw in Amps (yes battery current varies but it recalculates on current usage)
-  * (74% * 206 Ah) / 13 Amps = 11.72 hours
+  * (74% * 206 Ah) / 13 Amps = 11.72 hours to battery cut-out
-* Time left to Minimum SoC basically is the same except it subtracts the Min SOC from Current SOC to arrive at the difference left to reach Min SOC, so if Minimum SOC is say 40% then:
+* Time left to Minimum SoC basically is the same except it subtracts the Min SOC from Current SOC to arrive at the difference left to reach Min SOC (Delta %), so if Minimum SOC is say 40% then:
-  * ((75%-40%) * 206 Ah) / 13 Amps = 5.38 hours
+  * ((74%-40%) * 206 Ah) / 13 Amps = 5.38 hours to Min SOC and grid takes over
-  * Added conditions to allow for when charging by showing an estimated time left with current SOC and a light discharge
+  * Added conditions to allow for when charging by showing an estimated time left, which uses the current AC load as the estimated battery load if discharging
-  * Added condition for time to Min SOC to keep showing 0 hours if the SOC falls below Min SOC Detail is in the sensors.yaml file with comments.
+  * Added condition for time to Min SOC to keep showing 0 hours if the SOC has already fallen below Min SOC Detail is in the sensors.yaml file with comments.

 ## Credits